Cjaker/zerobot-docs/docs/lua_scripting/functions/client.md

 -- This function is a wrapper around the external function clientFocus.
 -- Note from Windows documentation: An application cannot force a window to the foreground while the user is working with another window.
 Instead, Windows flashes the taskbar button of the window to notify the user. function Client.focus()

+-- Send a key press event to the client.
+-- This function is a wrapper around the external function clientSendHotkey.
+-- You can base the key and modifier params on HotkeyManager.parseKeyCombination function returns.
+-- @param key (number) - The key code.
+-- @param modifier (number) - The modifier flags. function Client.sendHotkey(key, modifier)
 ```